oleg-nenashev/mocks-as-code-demo/README.md

 The application code is based on the [Testing AWS Service Integrations using LocalStack](https://github.com/testcontainers/tc-guide-testing-aws-service-integrations-using-localstack) demo, and, hence, it uses the MIT License.

+## Contributing

+Pull requests and feedback are welcome!